MIERUNE/qgis-jaxa-earth-plugin/README.md

 4. Select dataset, band, and date range, then Load!

-- Dataset further information can be checked by clicking on "Details" button
+- Dataset further information can be checked by clicking on the "Details" button

 ![03](imgs/03.jpg)